otahontas/dotfiles/README.md

 ## Goals
 - Simple and good-looking design choices
-    - Fonts:
-- Keep files quite minimal, so setup is easy to debug and stays fast
+- Keep files quite minimal and well-documented, so setup is easy to debug and stays fast
-- Keep files well-documented
 - Use XDG Base Directories as much as possible
 - Prefer cli tools and Wayland compatibility
 - Allow easy setup on new computers